aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/calendar-scheduling/_index.md

 ### [Daily Work Repetition in Aspose.Tasks](./daily-work-repetition/)
 Learn how to create daily recurring tasks in Microsoft Project files using Aspose.Tasks for .NET.
 Boost productivity and organization effortlessly.
 ### [Date Format in Aspose.Tasks](./date-format/)
-Learn how to customize date formats in Aspose.Tasks for .NET effortlessly with this comprehensive step-by-step tutorial.
+Learn how to customize date formats in Aspose.Tasks for .NET effortlessly with this comprehensive step‑by‑step tutorial.
 ### [Managing Day Type Collection in Aspose.Tasks](./day-type-collection/)
 Learn how to manage day type collections efficiently in Aspose.Tasks for .NET.
 Create, modify, and manipulate calendar exceptions with ease.
 ### [Database Settings in Aspose.Tasks](./database-settings/)
 Learn how to import projects from a Primavera database using Aspose.Tasks for .NET.
-Get step-by-step guidance in this comprehensive tutorial.
+Get step‑by‑step guidance in this comprehensive tutorial.
 ### [Duration Handling in Aspose.Tasks](./duration-handling/)
-Learn how to handle durations effectively in Aspose.Tasks for .NET with step-by-step tutorials.
+Learn how to handle durations effectively in Aspose.Tasks for .NET with step‑by‑step tutorials.

+## Frequently Asked Questions

+**Q:** *What are custom field types used for?*
+**A:** They let you store additional, user‑defined data on tasks, resources, or projects, enabling richer reporting and integration scenarios.

+**Q:** *How do I manage calendar exceptions?*
+**A:** Use the `CalendarExceptionCollection` to add, edit, or remove exceptions.
+The API respects these when calculating task durations.

+**Q:** *Can I export project data to CSV with specific columns?*
+**A:** Yes—Aspose.Tasks’ CSV options let you select fields, set delimiters, and control encoding to match your downstream system.

+**Q:** *Is there support for daily recurring tasks?*
+**A:** Absolutely.
+Define a daily repetition on a calendar or use the `RecurringTask` API to automate task creation.

+**Q:** *Do I need a license for production use?*
+**A:** A valid Aspose.Tasks license is required for commercial deployments; a free trial is available for evaluation.

+---

+**Last Updated:** 2026-04-06
+**Tested With:** Aspose.Tasks 24.12 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}

 {{< /blocks/products/pf/main-container >}}